V-Sekai-archive/tutorial-mesh-to-vrm/README.md

 ![image](https://user-images.githubusercontent.com/32321/118210174-ef324600-b41e-11eb-9892-d8b3d2a81127.png)
 * Armature Viewport display: stick, names and in front.
 * PROBLEMS WITH HAIR.
 The humanoids need to have acessories, hair and clothing removed.
+* Install Saturday's VRM addon for Blender
+* Assign all required bones (Hard!)
+* Convert above baked base colour texture to both albedo and shade color.
+* Export to vrm.
+* Check animations in 3tene.

 # Workflow Rignet